rosal3svictor/TypeScript/README.md

 let array: number[] = [1, 2, 3];
 let value = array[0]; // with `noUncheckedIndexedAccess` this has the type `number | undefined`
 ```

+# Instance Method Modifiers

+**Modifiers** are keywords that we can place on different methods and properties inside of a class.
+The different options are _private_, _public_, and _protected_; the goal of them is to restric access to different functions or variables.

+By default, every property or method we add to a class will have the _public_ modifier on it.
+Now, what do they mean?

+1. **Public**: This method can be called any where, any time.
+2. **Private**: This method _can only be called by other methods_ in the _exact same_ class definition.
+3. **Protected**: This method can be called by other methods in _this_ class, or by other methods in child classes.